apache/pulsar/faq.md

 It is allowed to downgrade a running cluster to a previous version, in case any server problem is identified in production.

 ### Since Pulsar has configurable retention per namespace, can I set a "forever" value, and keep all data in the namespaces forever?
-Retention applies to "consumed" messages, for which the consumer has already acknowledged the processing.
-By default, retention is set to 0, which means data is deleted as soon as all consumers acknowledge.
-You can set retention to delay the retention.
+You can set *infinite* retention time or size, by setting `-1` for either time or size retention.
+For more details, see [Pulsar retention policy](http://pulsar.apache.org/docs/en/cookbooks-retention-expiry/#retention-policies).

 It also means that data is kept forever, by default, if the consumers are not acknowledging.